 - Plants synthesize vitamins from CO2, NH3, and H2S.

-- Vitamins (taken form plant) are essential nutrients as these are not formed directly by animals and its deficiency cause many diseases. (we will explain vitamins in a separate blog).
+- Vitamins (taken from the plant) are essential nutrients as these are not formed directly by animals and their deficiency causes many diseases. (we will explain vitamins in a separate blog).

 You can also read: